-Note: You may also hold the IN or OUT keys down to quickly scroll through the map scales.
+Note: You may also hold down the IN or OUT key to quickly scroll through the map scales.
 The Map Page should now display five waypoints chained together in a simple route, with your boat at the first route waypoint.